Tag Archives: Jefferson Burdick

 Breaking Down the American Card Catalog

+REA offers free appraisals of your prewar cards and collectibles.
+To learn more about the value of your items and the options you have if you’re interested in selling, contact them today!
 The American Card Catalog isn’t something used much by collectors of current cards.
 But the effort led by famed collector Jefferson Burdick is absolutely essential to vintage (and especially, pre-war) collectors.
-If you’re even thinking about collecting pre-war cards, I can’t recommend the book enough.
-Some versions are pricey but you can sometimes find lower-grade ones on eBay or elsewhere for
+If

 Read more